davidxk/Magician/docs/design_box.md

 ##Intro
 Menus are controllers that reads the keystroke from the keyboard and responds in accordance.
 The thing about Menus is that only one box can be in charge at a given point of time, so we must come up with a way to arrange for the cooperation of the Menus.
 Here is my solution.
 A Controller should be a Controller and have a VisibleObject, usually a Box.
 Box is a VisibleObject in charge of the re-painting of the image while Controller is a input processor that responds to the user's input.
-For clarity, we refer to the modification of image as printing and the actual wcout output as painting.
+For clarity, we refer to the modification of image as painting and the actual wcout output as printing.

 ##CentralControl
 public: